idaholab/moose/modules/doc/training/content/sqa/training/lead/sqa_moosedocs.md

 ```

 !alert note
-This is not necessary for NQA-1 compliance, but it is could practice for creating complete documentation.
+This is not necessary for NQA-1 compliance, but it is good practice for creating complete documentation.

 !---